gmossy/Arduino-Wearables/lilypad-USBPlus/README.md

 - Author: Glenn Mossy

-Use this when you want **copy-paste commands, wiring diagrams, and a MacBook + Windsurf workflow** that you can show to interviewers, students, and makerspace friends.
+Use this when you want **copy-paste commands, wiring diagrams, and a MacBook + Windsurf workflow** that you can share with students, friends, and makerspace communities.

 ---